serverlessworkflow/specification/specification/README.md

 The Serverless Workflow specification mandates that all events conform to the [CloudEvents](https://github.com/cloudevents/spec) specification.
 This is to assure consistency and portability of the events format used.

-The 'name' property defines an unique name of the event (for the workflow definition).
+The 'name' property defines the name of the event that is unique inside the workflow definition.
 This event name can be then referenced within [function](#Function-Definition) and [state](#State-Definition) definitions.

 The 'source' property matches this event definition with the [source](https://github.com/cloudevents/spec/blob/master/spec.md#source-1)